EdJoPaTo/mpd-internetradio-destuck/readme.md

 [playing] #1/3 106:15/0:00 (0%)
 ```

-This tool should checks on that and fixes this.
+This tool checks on that every 30 seconds and fixes this by stopping and starting again.

 Hint: This tool assumes mpd is running on localhost: `Client::connect("127.0.0.1:6600")`